 SOLAS Convention requires vessels of 300GT or more with international voyage and passenger vessels of all sizes to be fitted with AIS.

-With today’s ship finders, anyone can look at vessel’s actions with a bird’s-eye view.
-What makes it so cool is that you can see them in a global scale.
+With today’s ship finders, anyone can look at a vessel’s actions with a bird’s-eye view.
+What makes it so cool is that you can see them on a global scale.

 Why Track a Ship?